Skip to content

 • which boxes should be deduplicated before OCR

-This matters because manga is visually dense:
+This matters because manga pages are visually dense:

 • speech bubbles are often curved or skewed